News release from 08/02/2022

 Meanwhile, the Council’s £1.9 million retrofit of its Cambourne office is nearing completion.
 This plan includes measures to dramatically reduce energy bills and carbon emissions from the building.
 As the electricity grid continues to decarbonise due to new renewable energy generation schemes coming online nationwide, the carbon footprint of the building will reduce to 25% of current levels by 2030 and 10% of current levels by 2050, playing a major role in the reduction of the Council’s own footprint.
 The work is also expected to help the Council avoid steep price rises in energy costs that are expected later this year.

 Elsewhere, the Council’s Housing Revenue Account – a ringfenced account used as the Council maintains its stock of around 5,500 Council homes – has its own budget plans.
 They include the creation of two new staff roles who will be focused on providing money and housing advice.
-They would be a source of support to residents who continue to face pressure on household budgets – particularly due to the impact of COVID and rising cost of living.
+They would be a source of support to residents who continue to face pressure on household budgets – particularly due to the rising cost of living.
 These new staff would work closely with the Council’s existing advice officers, such as those working in benefits.
 Additionally, the proposals suggest investing £17 million next year in continuing to build new energy efficient Council homes, as part of a business plan priority to bring forward housing that is truly affordable to live in.

 In 2019, it was agreed in the Council’s Business Plan that the number of new Council homes being built would be doubled by 2024.
 During 2021/22, 89 new Council homes were built.
 This compares to 36 being built in 2019/20 and 64 being built in 2020/21.
 As a result, this Business Plan target has been achieved.
 During recent years, these new homes have been built in Caldecote, Waterbeach, Balsham, Longstanton, Great Abington, Hardwick, Foxton, West Wickham, Impington, Comberton-Toft (boundary), Sawston, Castle Camps, Melbourn, and Teversham.
 During the coming years, there are plans for more Council homes in many more villages across South Cambridgeshire.